Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Introduction

 Specifically, we recall that the AC formalism \cite{langreth1975exchange,gunnarsson1976exchange,savin2003adiabatic, cohen2007assessment,ernzerhof1996construction,burke1997adiabatic,colonna1999correlation}, used in various sophisticated XC functionals ~\cite{savin2003adiabatic,ernzerhof1996construction,burke1997adiabatic, toulouse2009adiabatic,patrick2015adiabatic,cohen2007assessment,colonna1999correlation, adamo1998exchange,perdew2001exploring,liu2009adiabatic,magyar2003accurate, sun2009extension,seidl2010adiabatic,vuckovic2016exchange,fabiano2018investigation, vuckovic2018restoring,kooi2018local,seidl2018communication, constantin2019correlation}, is based on the coupling constant (or interaction strength) integral formula~\cite{langreth1975exchange, savin2003adiabatic,cohen2007assessment,ernzerhof1996construction,burke1997adiabatic}

 where $\hat{V}_{ee}$ is the Coulomb operator, $U[n]$ is the Hartree energy, $\Psi_\alpha[n]$ is the anti-symmetric wave function that yields the density $n(\R)$ and minimizes the expectation value $<\hat{T}+\alpha \hat{V}_{ee}>$, with $\hat{T}$ being the kinetic energy operator, and $\alpha$ the coupling constant.
-Eq.~(\ref{ineq1}) can be seen as the exact definition of the XC functional and it connects a non-interacting single particle system ($\alpha=0$) to a fully interacting system ($\alpha=1$).
-Note that the $\alpha\to 0$ limit is known as the weak-interaction limit, where the perturbative approach is valid.
+Eq.~(\ref{ineq1}) can be seen as the exact definition of the XC functional, and it connects a non-interacting single particle system ($\alpha=0$) to a fully interacting one ($\alpha=1$).
+Note that the $\alpha\to 0$ limit is known as the weak-interaction limit ( or high-density or $r_s\to 0$ limit, where $r_s$ is the local Seitz radius), where the perturbative approach is valid.
 Thus, the well-known second-order G\"{o}rling-Levy perturbation theory (GL2)~\cite{gorling1994exact,gorling1993correlation, gorling1995hardness,gorling1998exact} can be applied in the weak-interaction limit, and $W_{\alpha}[n]$ can be expanded as~\cite{seidl2000simulation}